seng438-winter-2022/seng438-a5-tonyv-vo/Assignment5-LabReport.md

 #### Disadvantages of RDC
 - Limited to a small number of failures
 - Difficult to determine which confidence intervals/parameters should be used
-- Data can be misleading if not input properly or parameters are not set properly
+- Data can be misleading if the parameters are not set properly

 # Comparison of Results
 The results for both the Reliability Demonstration Charts (RDC) and the Reliability Growth Testing (RGT) shared similar observations and had some differences.